swiss-ai-center/a-guide-to-mlops/docs/part-2-move-to-the-cloud/chapter-6-move-the-ml-experiment-data-to-the-cloud/index.md

 You fixed some of the previous issues:

-- ✅ Data no longer needs manual download and is placed in the right directory.
+- [x] Data no longer needs manual download and is placed in the right directory.

 When used by another member of the team, they can easily get a copy of the experiment data from DVC with the following command.